kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 - `<` Strictly lower
 - `<=` Lower or equal

-For example, the following comparison is `True`:
+For example, the following comparison gives `True`:

 ```{code-cell}
 10 > 5
 ```

-while this one is `False`:
+while this one gives `False`:

 ```{code-cell}
 10 <= 5